 4) Rename the file adroot.cer to adroot.pem (the base-64 encoded X.509 (.CER) format corresponds to the PEM format).

 The adroot.pem must then be made available to the DOCUMENTS server so that it can access it, for example by storing it in the server directory.
+A correctly configured LDAPS server implicitly delivers possible intermediate certificates during TLS/SSL handshake.
+If this does not happen due to incorrect configuration, additional intermediate certificates can be added to the pem file.

 First, the test script “otrTestLdapConnection.xml” must be imported.
 The file is delivered with the test script and is located in the directory “\server\scriptlibs\Ldap\”.